 The short answer is: you can use GoFundMe for just about anything.

 Most people use GoFundMe to raise money for themselves, a loved one, or a friend in need during life's most important moments.
 This can include anything from medical expenses, education costs, trips & aspirations, volunteer programs, youth sports, funerals & memorials, or animals & pets.
 GoFundMe can also be used to raise money for your favorite charity.

-We encourage you to check out some recent Success Stories or Take the Tour.
-You may also review our Terms of Service if you're unsure that the content of your fundraiser is allowed.
+We encourage you to review our Terms of Service if you're unsure that the content of your fundraiser is allowed.
 If you have additional questions, the Prohibited Conduct section lists the most common types of fundraisers we do not currently permit.

 Starting your GoFundMe

 First, please click “Start a GoFundMe” from our homepage.

 When you click “Start a GoFundMe”, you will automatically be prompted to sign in or sign up for a GoFundMe account.
 If you already have a GoFundMe account, please use the option of signing in.
 Otherwise, you can enter your name, email address, and a password to create a new account!

 Please note, the name you enter when creating a GoFundMe is the name that will be displayed on the fundraiser page.
 For our customers who no longer use their legal name, whether for safety or personal reasons, you can enter your chosen name here, and it won’t affect the name entered for purposes of setting up withdrawals, to have the funds raised transferred to the beneficiary (either you or the intended recipient of the funds).